 Chelmsford City Council undertakes monitoring of industrial and warehousing uses (Uses Classes BI - B8) and office use (Use Class BIa).
-In all cases, extensions, new development, redevelopment and changes of uses will be monitored.
+In all cases, extensions, new development, redevelopment and changes of uses will be monitored against the objectives in the Chelmsford Economic Strategy.